 Thesis writing is an interactive process.
 You should not expect to simply write a thesis, turn it in and receive a passing mark.
 You should expect that it will take many visits and many drafts with your committee before it is considered satisfactory.
 This is not a reflection of your analytical or technical abilities but is a natural part of doing political science.
 Expect to receive pointed critiques that indicate what works and doesn’t work in your chapter/thesis, and to go away and do more work.

 Work out a concrete set of deadlines with your advisers.
 Set dates for the completion of the proposal and the various thesis chapters.
 Although the overall timeline might need to be adjusted, these deadlines will help motivate you to finish each portion.
-In addition, there are two other deadlines you should keep in mind: Internal Departmental Deadlines and Graduate School deadlines.
+You will need to work well in advance of Graduate School deadlines.
+For these, see grad.sfsu.edu/content/continuing-student-deadlines.
+For example, the Grad School requires a preliminary format check in late April and the final thesis in mid- to late May for a spring semester graduation.

-Do not expect that you can turn in your thesis chapters and have your committee read them overnight.
-Expect that you will need to give your committee at least one week to read each chapter, and in some cases, several weeks.
+Do not expect that you can turn in your thesis and have your committee read it overnight.
+Expect that you will need to give your committee at least one week to read each section or chapter, and in some cases, several weeks.
 Ask your committee when you can expect to receive your drafts back.
-In addition, most members of the Political Science faculty expect hard copies that they can mark up.
-E-mail copies of chapters are usually unacceptable, although check with individual faculty members.
+Find out whether your committee members prefer hard copies or e-versions.

 The proposal stage

 The first step to developing a thesis is to write a proposal that outlines the project.
 You will work primarily with your adviser until you are both satisfied with the topic, the scope of the inquiry and the methods involved.
-A successful proposal will pose an interesting question, situate it in the literature, explain your plan for analysis (e.g., state hypotheses and the means for testing them) and note what the project will contribute to our understanding of politics.
+A successful proposal will pose an interesting question, situate it in the literature, explain your plan for analysis and note what the project will contribute to our understanding of politics.
 Although the proposal serves as the foundation of the project, it is in no way the final word.
 Projects evolve.
 As yours changes, be sure to discuss revisions with your adviser.

 About the thesis in general

 Your thesis should be an original body of work that contributes to a particular problem in political science.
 In most cases, it should articulate an argument and defend it with original, empirical research (some political theory papers may differ from this exact formula).
-Except in its conclusion, it should not be a policy paper or simply assert a partisan stance on an issue.
+It should not be a policy paper or simply assert a partisan stance on an issue.
 Imagine that you are writing for a skeptical, unfriendly audience that will require cool, rational persuasion of the veracity of your case.

 You should be able to clearly answer the following questions for yourself and your committee: